 RADIO PARADISE 531 Third St.

-REDWOOD ART ASSOCIATION 603 F St. “The Figurative Spirit 2025 Exhibition,” various artists.
+REDWOOD ART ASSOCIATION 603 F St. “67th Spring Exhibition,” various artists.
+Music by Dale Winget, vocal and guitar.

 REDWOOD COAST MUSEUM OF CINEMA 235 F St.